Cobanoglu-Lab/FoRTE/README.md

 ### FunctiOnal, physiologically Relevant Therapeutic Evaluation

 The software is intended to count pixels in multiple z-stacks of images.
+It is the companion analysis software for the high-content assay described in: https://www.biorxiv.org/content/10.1101/312504v3

 Usage: